-Audit log information generated on CA, CSA, and RA equipment is kept on the equipment until the information is moved to the off-site archive facility described in 4.1.2.2 IdenTrust Secure Registration Messaging Protocol.
-There are ninety days of active logs remaining on the equipment for analysis.
-The oldest is thirty days; e.g., logs dated between ninety and one-hundred and twenty days, are removed monthly to be archived by the Security Officer in accordance with section 5.4.4.
+Audit log information generated on CA, CSA, and RA equipment is kept on the equipment until the information is moved to the off-site archive facility described in Section 4.1.3.3 IdenTrust Secure Registration Messaging Protocol.
+There are 90 days of active logs remaining on the equipment for analysis.
+The oldest 30 days -- e.g., logs dated between 90 and 120 days, are removed monthly to be archived by the Security Officer in accordance with Section 5.4.4.
 Electronic audit logs are deleted only after they have been backed up to archive media.